jbosstm/narayana/ArjunaJTS/trailmap/README.txt

 To build the sources files you should follow instructions given below:

-- Download the version of JacORB from the JBossTS download page.
-Place this in a directory called jacorb_2_1 in the root of your JBossTS installation, i.e., at the same level as the trailmap directory.

 - Ensure you have the Ant build system installed.
 Ant is a Java build tool, similar to make.
   It is available for free from http://ant.apache.org/